mikhailshilkov/mikhailio-docpad/src/documents/2018/12/fairy-tale-of-fsharp-and-durable-functions/index.html.md

 ------------

 A good design starts with a decent domain model.
-Luckily, the project was built with F#&mdash;the language with the most rich domain modelling capabilities in the .NET ecosystem.
+Luckily, the project was built with F#&mdash;the language with the richest domain modeling capabilities in the .NET ecosystem.

 ### Types